 For example, when looking at my summer clothing – much of my summer clothing needs to last longer.
 I live in Israel, which means it’s very warm for much of the year.
 I also tend to layer a lot of my summer clothing into the winter, for example, I wear a summer shirt under my sweater.

 This is the next and final step when creating your capsule wardrobe.
 Once you have taken account of everything you own it’s time to make three piles.
-One pile for keep, one for toss, and one for donation.
+One pile for keep, one as the toss pile, and one for donation.

 Be honest with yourself.
 Do you really wear that skirt often enough to justify keeping it?
 Holding on to clothing that is too big or small?
 Found a sweater that is full of holes and not wearable?